Courtesy car cover explained

 No, courtesy car benefits under comprehensive car policies do not generally supply a like for like vehicle.
 Typically, courtesy cars are small three door hatchbacks with 4 seats, but some insurers offer the option to upgrade cover to a larger vehicle.

 You will have to pay an excess just like you would with your own car.
-If courtesy car cover is included in your comprehensive car insurance policy or if you've added as additional cover, the claim is made against that policy.
+If courtesy car cover is included in your comprehensive car insurance policy or if you've added as an optional extra, the claim is made against that policy.
 It’ll be treated as a separate insurance claim that you’ll have to declare when buying your next policy.